DeclarativeHub/ReactiveKit/README.md

 ---[1]---[2]---[3]---|--->
 ```

-While in the code, we do this:
+While in the code, we would do:

 ```swift
 let counter = Signal<Int, NoError> { observer in